LoiseauN/dimensionality/README.md

 ## General
 This repository is structured as follow:

-data/: contains all data required to reproduce figures R/: contains R functions developed for this project man/: contains R functions documentation analyses/: contains R scripts (one per figure) and a setup file defining parameters
+data/: contains all dataset required to reproduce figures R/: contains R functions developed for this project man/: contains R functions documentation analyses/: contains R scripts to run analyses

 ## Notes
 All required packages will be installed (if necessary) and loaded.